 Trend Micro Deep Security has worked closely with VMware to offer agentless security at the hypervisor level.
 This security is provided by the Deep Security Virtual Appliance.
-The virtual appliance is deployed at the cluster level through NSX Manager to offer protection to VMs on a given host.
+The appliance is deployed at the cluster level through NSX Manager to offer protection to VMs on the same ESXi host.

 Ease of management

-Generally, deploying one Deep Security Virtual Appliance to each ESXi host is easier than deploying an agent on multiple VMs.
-With NSX, this management savings increases because deployment of the Deep Security service is done through NSX Manager and applied to the cluster.
-Any new hosts added to the cluster automatically get Deep Security protection deployed.
+Generally, deploying one Deep Security Virtual Appliance to each ESXi host is easier than deploying a Deep Security Agent on multiple VMs.
+With NSX, this management savings increases because NSX Manager automatically deploys Deep Security the service when you add a new ESXi host to the cluster.

 The virtual appliance can also help with network flexibility.
 Each Deep Security Agent requires network connectivity to resolve the Deep Security Manager and Relay.
 By using the Deep Security Virtual Appliance, this network connectivity is limited to the virtual appliance and connectivity to each VM is not required.

 In some cases, the infrastructure and VMs may be managed by different teams.
 By using the virtual appliance, the infrastructure team does not require access to the virtual machine to add protection because it can be deployed at the hypervisor level to protect each of the virtual machines.

 If you want to use the Deep Security Virtual Appliance to protect your guest VMs, you'll need to use VMware NSX Data Center for vSphere (NSX-V) or NSX-T Data Center.
 NSX-V and NSX-T have several license types.
 These license types are shown in the table below, along with the Deep Security features supported by each.

 For a more detailed list of supported features and sub-features that are supported by the Deep Security Virtual Appliance, see Deep Security Virtual Appliance 12.0 (NSX) supported guest OS's.